ShemaHakidu/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls: Display the contents list of your current directory
-cd: Changes directory to home directory when there is nothing immediately after cd ls -l: Prints working directory files in long format
+cd: Changes directory to home directory when there is nothing immediately after cd ls -l: Prints working directory files in long format ls -la: Display current directory contents, including hidden files (starting with .).
+Use the long format.